In Key Stage 1, students will be taught to:

 - appreciate and understand a wide range of high-quality live and recorded music

-Please refer to our Scheme of Work [PDF] and for an overview of what is taught in each Year Group.
+Please refer to our Scheme of Work document below for an overview of what is taught in each Year Group.

-Please refer to our Key Concepts Vocabulary Progression List [PDF] for key Music vocabulary per Year Group.
+Please refer to our Key Concepts Vocabulary Progression List for key Music vocabulary per Year Group.